 The numbers of hidden dimensions are searched in $\{(16,32), (8, 16), (64,64)\}$.

+\item \textbf{PPGN}: The Provably Powerful Graph Network model proposed in~\citet{maron2019provably}.
+In our synthetic experiments, we choose the depth of the model to be 4 and select the hidden dimension in $\{16, 64\}$.
+The models are trained using the Adam optimizer~\cite{kingma2014adam} with learning rate searched in $\{0.01, 0.001, 0.0001, 0.00001\}$.
+The depth of each MLP involved in the model is 2.

-\item \textbf{GCN}: Graph Convolutional Networks proposed by~\citet{kipf2016semi}.
+\item \textbf{GCN}: The Graph Convolutional Network proposed by~\citet{kipf2016semi}.
 In our experiments, we adopt a 4-layer GCN with 128 hidden dimensions.
 The models are trained using the Adam optimizer with learning rate 0.01.
 The number of hidden dimensions is searched in $\{8, 32, 128\}$.
-Depth is searched in $\{2,3,4,5\}$.
+The depth is searched in $\{2,3,4,5\}$.

-\item \textbf{GIN}: Graph Isomorphism Networks proposed by~\citet{xu2018powerful}.
+\item \textbf{GIN}: The Graph Isomorphism Network proposed by~\citet{xu2018powerful}.
 In our experiments, we adopt a 4-layer GIN with 32 hidden dimensions.
 The models are trained using the Adam optimizer with learning rate 0.01.
 The number of hidden dimensions is searched in $\{8, 16, 32, 128\}$.